PepsiCo plans to acquire South Africa's Pioneer Foods

-JOHANNESBURG (Reuters) - U.S.-based beverage and snack maker PepsiCo (PEP.O) is planning to acquire South Africa’s Pioneer Food Group (PFGJ.J) for around $1.7 billion, the two companies said on Friday, as it targets expansion in Africa.
+JOHANNESBURG, July 19 (Reuters) - U.S.-based beverage and snack maker PepsiCo is planning to acquire South Africa’s Pioneer Food Group for around $1.7 billion, the two companies said on Friday, as it targets expansion in Africa.

 PepsiCo offered a cash consideration of 110 rand ($7.94) per Pioneer Foods ordinary share, a 56.5% premium as of July 12.